-The Top Five “Florida Man” Headlines Of 2019 So Far
+The Top Five ‘Florida Man’ Headlines Of 2019 So Far

-Every now and again, a whacky news story will pop up and folks will clamor to check and see if it somehow involves the famed “Florida Man.”
-The moniker, which is used to describe a resident of the sunshine state who participates in some sort of tomfoolery, mostly illegal, has dedicated social media accounts — including a Twitter page — which highlights some of the more peculiar headlines.
+Every now and again, a wacky news story will pop up — and folks will clamor to check to see if it somehow involves the famed “Florida Man.”
+The moniker, one which is used to describe a resident of the Sunshine State who participates in some sort of tomfoolery, mostly illegal, has dedicated social media accounts — including a Twitter page — which highlight some of the more peculiar headlines.

-In just the second week of 2019, a few “Florida Men” — and one woman — have made waves and caused a stir on social media for their antics.
-Here’s the top five headlines from this year, so far:
+In just the second week of 2019, a few “Florida Men” — and one woman — have made waves, causing a stir on social media for their antics.
+The top five headlines from this year, so far, follow.

 1. Wesley Scott

 During a strip search at the Pinellas County Jail, Wesley Scott, 40, pulled three syringes from his rectum and handed them to deputies.
-After the exchange, Scott told the deputies that the syringes in question weren’t his, and he had no clue how they had got there.
+After the exchange, Scott told the deputies that the syringes in question weren’t his, and that he had no clue how they had gotten there.

-Scott was being booked following an arrest warrant for a previous drug charge, and has now tacked on the additional charges of introducing contraband into a correctional facility, which is a felony, as the Smoking Gun reported.
-Scott now faces additional jail time, and is being held on $5000 bond.
+Scott was being booked following an arrest warrant for a previous drug charge, and has now tacked on additional charges of introducing contraband into a correctional facility — which is a felony, as the Smoking Gun reported.
+Scott now faces additional jail time, and is being held on $5,000 bond.

 2. Joseph Lagana

-Lagana, a Port Richey man, was arrested following a physical altercation over the type of bread he requested on his cheesesteak.
-He was at the Gunn Highway Flea Market when when he engaged in a scuffle with the cashier of a food cart over receiving a sesame seed bun with his sandwich.
+Lagana, a Port Richey man, was arrested following a physical altercation over the type of bread he requested on his cheese-steak.
+He was at the Gunn Highway Flea Market when he engaged in a scuffle with the cashier of a food cart over receiving a sesame seed bun with his sandwich.

 Deputies brought in to diffuse the situation described Lagana, 27, as being loud and disruptive, as well as heavily intoxicated.
 He was booked on a misdemeanor charge, as Local 10 reported.